apache/spark/TESTING.rst

 Airflow Integration Tests
 =========================

 Some of the tests in Airflow are integration tests.
-These tests require not only ``airflow-testing`` Docker image but also extra images with integrations (such as ``redis``, ``mongodb``, etc.).
+These tests require not only ``airflow`` Docker image but also extra images with integrations (such as ``redis``, ``mongodb``, etc.).